Epitech/coding-style-checker/README.md

 Use `coding-style.sh`

-If using Nix, you can run `nix run github:epitech/coding-style-checker` to run a script printing you the list of infractions.
+If using Nix, you can run `nix run github:epitech/coding-style-checker`

 ### Windows